The Protestant Churches and a Synagogue

 by high winds.

 This building is from 1872.
-The church was formed in 1844, and this is the third building of the church on this site.
+The church was formed on April 11, 1844, and this is the third building of the church on this site.

 And notice they “photoshopped out” the courthouse in the pic on the far left, 100 years before Photoshop was created.

 |St. John's Altar||St. John's Rally Day, 1915|